Skip to content

 attrs is a reserved option that is automatically applied to all Block extensions.
 This should not be overridden. attrs takes a dictionary of str keys and str values describing the attributes to apply to the outer element of the block as returned by the on_create.

-The attrs input input is sent through type_html_attribute_dict and is accessible to developers via self.options['attrs'].
+The attrs input is sent through type_html_attribute_dict and is accessible to developers via self.options['attrs'].
 The result is a dictionary of key/value pairs where the key is a str and the value is a str (or list[str] in the special case of class).

 is_raw